Request Access to Climatiqs data tool kit.

 There are several challenges, which broadly fall into three categories:

 The challenges with the status quo of corporate sustainability reporting are well known.
-During COP26 in November 2021, the call for more harmonised and transparent ESG reporting standards was not only reiterated but addressed by both the European Commission and the International Financial Reporting Standards (IFRS) Foundation.
+During COP26 in November 2021, the call for more harmonized and transparent ESG reporting standards was not only reiterated but addressed by both the European Commission and the International Financial Reporting Standards (IFRS) Foundation.

 Tags